PowerLoom/deploy/README.md

 1. Ensure `settings.json` and other relevant files are populated in proper directories
     - `../audit-protocol`
     - `../pooler`
-    - others such as `../pooler-frontend` and `../ap-consensus-dashboard` will work by default but do require the latest code to be cloned in the parent directory.
-Refer to `build-dev.sh` for clone instructions.
+    - Copy `env.example` to `.env` in `../pooler-frontend`

+4. Git checkout the `aave` branch in the necessary directories:
+    - `../pooler-frontend`
+    - `../pooler`
+        - ensure that `../pooler/config` and `../pooler/snapshotter/modules/computes` submodules are properly initialized and on the `aave` branch.
+        - Refer to [Pooler Architecture](https://github.com/PowerLoom/pooler?tab=readme-ov-file#architecture) for help with Git Submodules.
+        - Refer to [Aave snapshotter-computes](https://github.com/Seth-Schmidt/snapshotter-computes/tree/aave#setup) for setup instructions for the compute module.

-2. Run the following command:
+3. Run the following command:

     `./build-dev.sh`
-3. If you see issues with data, you can do a clean *reset* by running the following command before restarting step 2:
+4. If you see issues with data, you can do a clean *reset* by running the following command before restarting step 2:

-    `docker-compose -f docker-compose-dev.yaml --profile ipfs --profile consensus down --volumes`
+    `docker-compose -f docker-compose-dev.yaml --profile ipfs down --volumes`

 ## Questions?
 1. Ask on our [Discord](https://powerloom.io/discord) - if you don't see the channel, ask an admin to add the snapshotter `role` to your account.